siberoloji/siberoloji.github.io/content/blog/2024-09-30-understanding-sql-injection-a-comprehensive-guide.md

 <pre class="wp-block-code"><code lang="bash" class="language-bash">SELECT * FROM users WHERE username = 'johndoe' OR '1'='1';</code></pre>
 <!-- /wp:code -->

-  This query will return <strong>all users</strong> in the database because the condition <code>'1'='1'</code> is always true.
+  This query will return ***all users***  in the database because the condition <code>'1'='1'</code> is always true.
 This is just one example of how SQL injection can be used to manipulate the database to expose sensitive information.

 <!-- wp:separator -->